Historic Sites of Manitoba: Children’s Hospital Nurses’ Residence / Immaculate Heart of Mary Academy for Girls (131 Aberdeen Avenue, Winnipeg)

 This three-storey brick building on Aberdeen Avenue in Winnipeg was designed by local architect Raymond Marwood-Elton Carey and built in 1918 as a Nurses' Residence for the Winnipeg Children’s Hospital.
 The structure measured 49 feet wide and 139 feet long and cost around $90,000 to complete.
 The building was officially opened by Premier T. C. Norris during a nursing graduation ceremony on 17 December 1918.

-In the mid-1950s, the building, along with the surrounding hospital site, was acquired by the Sisters Servants of Mary Immaculate (Roman Catholic Church) following construction of the new Children’s Hospital (opened 2 December 1956) on the expanded grounds of the Winnipeg General Hospital.
-The former Children’s Hospital site was acquired for $250,000 and the hospital building was converted into the Holy Family Personal Care Home.
-The Nurses’ Residence was converted into a school, operating as The Immaculate Heart of Mary Academy for Girls.
-The school operated until 1963 when it was replaced with a new quarters in the former St. Nicholas School.
+In the mid-1950s, the building, along with the surrounding hospital site, was acquired by the Congregation of the Sisters Servants of Mary Immaculate (Ukrainian Catholic Church) following construction of the new Children’s Hospital (opened 2 December 1956) on the expanded grounds of the Winnipeg General Hospital.
+The former Children’s Hospital site was acquired for $250,000 and the hospital building was converted into the Holy Family Personal Care Home, currently Holy Family Home.
+The Nurses’ Residence was converted into a school for girls, operating as The Immaculate Heart of Mary Academy.
+It opened officially on 26 May 1957 and operated until 1963.
+It was relocated to the new quarters of the Immaculate Heart of Mary School (IHMS), formerly St. Nicholas Ukrainian Catholic School at 650 Flora Avenue.
+Two years later, the Academy ceased to exist and the IHMS changes its curricula to accommodate kindergarten to grade eight.

 The structure was then turned into a residence for the Sisters Servants of Mary Immaculate.